tobydriscoll/udmath351/notes/first_order/separable.md

 # Separable equations

-:::{index} separable ODE
+:::{index} ! separable ODE
 :::

-All problems in the autonomous form $x'=f(x)$, and more generally in the form
+All first-order problems in the autonomous form $x'=f(x)$, and more generally problems in the form

 $$
-x'=f(x)g(t),
+x' = f(x)g(t),
 $$

-are called {term}`separable equations` and can be solved systematically (up to performing integrations).
-Rather than deriving a formula for them, it's best to just repeat a straightforward process for each new problem.
+are called **separable equations** and can be solved systematically, up to performing integrations.
+Rather than deriving and applying a formula for them, it's easier to just repeat a straightforward process for each new problem.

-::::{admonition} Example
-:class: tip
+::::{proof:example}

-Solve the variable growth archetype $x'=2t x$.
+Solve the variable growth archetype ODE $x'=2t x$.

 :::{dropdown} Solution
 We express $x'$ as $dx/dt$ and then isolate the variables: